choyoon88/sunspot_prediction/README.md

 Predicting the future 100 steps with this model showed fairly acceptable result but there could be a room for improvement.

-I conducted another training using a Simple RNN, but the result didn't improve from our first model, so I didn't moved further more with the second model in prediction.
+I conducted another training using a Simple RNN, but the result didn't improve from our first model, so I didn't move further more with the second model in prediction.

 ## Acknowledgements